jc8108/MadeByAI/README.md

 whatregex.py -- ##  write a python program that takes a regular expression as input and outputs examples of what that regular expression could be

 dorks.py -- ## write a python program that takes input and then does google dorking with all the different parameters and puts the output into a text file called dorks.txt

+typ0.py -- ## create a script that takes a domain name as input and creates a list of potential typo-squatting domains